Beandrarezona

 Primary and junior level secondary education are available in town.
 The majority 54.7% of the population of the commune are farmers, while an additional 45% receives their livelihood from raising livestock.
 The most important crop is rice, while other important products are peanuts and beans.
 Services provide employment for 0.3% of the population.

+Geography

+It is situated at 12 km from Bealanana and 61 km from Antananivo Haut.

+Infrastructure

+Electricity and water supplies are absent in Beandrarezona, though a pico-central of 70 kw is presently being built.